How to Control Your Emotions Like a Stoic

 Common Emotional Control Challenges

-What if the pause doesn't work?
+What if the pause does not work?

 Is emotional control about suppressing feelings?